 Week 1: The Transition Period

-The first thing I noticed about ProDentim is that it’s a chewable tablet, not a pill you swallow.
-This makes sense once you think about it—you want the bacteria to actually hang out in your mouth, not just head straight for your stomach.
-It tastes a bit like a mild minty candy, which made it easy to incorporate into my morning routine.
+The first thing you notice about ProDentim is that it’s a chewable tablet, not a pill you swallow.
+This is key.
+You want the bacteria to actually hang out in your mouth, not just head straight for your stomach.
+It tastes like a very mild, non-aggressive mint.
+During the first seven days, I didn't experience any 'miracles.'
+My teeth didn't suddenly turn into glowing pearls.
+However, I did notice a shift in the 'biofilm' on my teeth.

 Week 2: The Fish Tank Clears Up